adivasile/adivasile.github.io/_posts/2023-01-12-dotfiles-using-chezmoi.markdown

 $ chezmoi init <url-of-repo>
 {% endhighlight %}

-This will clone the repository under `.local/share/chezmoi/` and after that you just use the regular workflow from before.
+Now the repository will be cloned unde `.local/share/chezmoi/`.
+After that you just use the regular workflow from before.
 Check the changes with `chezmoi diff` and apply them with `chezmoi apply`

 ## Using templates